KPJBuchik/weatherApp/README.md

 # Weather or Not

-  Weather web application, to use search a city and fetch the JSON objects from the Open Weather Map API
+  Weather web application, search a city and fetch the JSON objects from the Open Weather Map API.
+A query displays the current temperature, sunrise and sunset, wind speed, humidity, the current weather condition and a corresponding custom icon.
+Also displayed is a the five day weather forecast and the highs and lows of the day.
+Designed for use of phone comparing to the standard weather application.

 ### Technologies
 - HTML/CSS